BCG vaccine: History

 The history of BCG is tied to that of smallpox.
-By 1865 Jean Antoine Villemin had demonstrated that rabbits could be infected with tuberculosis from humans; by 1868 he had found that rabbits could be infected with tuberculosis from cows, and that rabbits could be infected with tuberculosis from other rabbits.
+By 1865 Jean Antoine Villemin had demonstrated that rabbits could be infected with tuberculosis from humans; by 1868 he had found that rabbits could be infected with tuberculosis from cows and that rabbits could be infected with tuberculosis from other rabbits.
 Thus, he concluded that tuberculosis was transmitted via some unidentified microorganism (or "virus", as he called it).
 In 1882 Robert Koch regarded human and bovine tuberculosis as identical.
 But in 1895, Theobald Smith presented differences between human and bovine tuberculosis, which he reported to Koch.
 By 1901 Koch distinguished Mycobacterium bovis from Mycobacterium tuberculosis.
 Following the success of vaccination in preventing smallpox, established during the 18th century, scientists thought to find a corollary in tuberculosis by drawing a parallel between bovine tuberculosis and cowpox: it was hypothesized that infection with bovine tuberculosis might protect against infection with human tuberculosis.
 In the late 19th century, clinical trials using M. bovis were conducted in Italy with disastrous results, because M. bovis was found to be just as virulent as M. tuberculosis.

 Albert Calmette, a French physician and bacteriologist, and his assistant and later colleague, Camille Guérin, a veterinarian, were working at the Institut Pasteur de Lille (Lille, France) in 1908.
 Their work included subculturing virulent strains of the tuberculosis bacillus and testing different culture media.
-They noted a glycerin-bile-potato mixture grew bacilli that seemed less virulent, and changed the course of their research to see if repeated subculturing would produce a strain that was attenuated enough to be considered for use as a vaccine.
-The BCG strain was isolated after subculturing 239 times during 13 years from virulent strain on glycerine potato medium.
-The research continued throughout World War I until 1919, when the now avirulent bacilli were unable to cause tuberculosis disease in research animals.
+They noted a glycerin-bile-potato mixture grew bacilli that seemed less virulent and changed the course of their research to see if repeated subculturing would produce a strain that was attenuated enough to be considered for use as a vaccine.
+The BCG strain was isolated after subculturing 239 times during 13 years from a virulent strain on glycerine potato medium.
+The research continued throughout World War I until 1919 when the now avirulent bacilli were unable to cause tuberculosis disease in research animals.
 Calmette and Guerin transferred to the Paris Pasteur Institute in 1919.
 The BCG vaccine was first used in humans in 1921.